 This spring, my husband and I celebrated our fourth anniversary, so I thought it would be fun to surprise him with a romantic “al fresco dinner for two” on our back terrace.
 Since many of our favorite memories together are from our travels, I decided to transport us to somewhere we’ve both been dying to go: Morocco!
 The great thing about entertaining for two is that you can make the details unforgettable while keeping prep time to a minimum.
-It’s all about great food, flickering candlelight and moving the eating area outdoors so that it feels more special than your typical weeknight dinner.
+It’s all about great food, beautiful dinnerware, flickering candlelight and moving the eating area outdoors so that it feels more special than your typical weeknight dinner.

 I love to serve cocktails and appetizers in one area, then move somewhere else for dinner to keep a gathering of any size interesting.
 To make our outdoor living area feel more lounge-y, I tossed cozy blankets and Moroccan-inspired pillows onto the couch, then arranged a big bowl of citrus fruit and bunches of green viburnum as a simple coffee table centerpiece.

 I set out a few appetizers with an exotic bent to nibble on while we toasted with glasses of champagne.
 I love using serving pieces that feel organic; the Enrico Root Wood Chip & Dip Platter & 3 Section Server are perfect for sectioning out small bites like hummus, pita triangles, herb-marinated olives, roasted peppers and pistachios with golden raisins.